bropenguin847/Python-Learning/README.md

 ---
 ## [Quiz](https://github.com/bropenguin847/Python-Learning/tree/main/Quiz)
 In this folder, There are several questions from my quiz in class.
 Quiz 1 and Quiz 2 are very similar, with almost same way to solve the problems, just using different datas.
 A good way to learn how to read xlsx file using python and plot graphs.
+Datas are included in the folder for each question.

 ---
 ## Scripts 📝